asdru22/CognitionDev/README.md

       |_|
 Riot under the Vermillion Moon
 ```
-- Rewrite axe dropper code and make it work with shovels and hoes
+- Rewrite axe dropper code to new scraper block
 - add gloomstone sentry
 - stormfront: ebonite shield that has storm capacitor ability included